Grounding and Bonding for PV Systems: NEC 690 Part V

 What is the difference between an EGC and a GEC in grounding solar PV systems?

-The Equipment Grounding Conductor (EGC) bonds all metallic, non-current-carrying parts of the system together and provides a path for fault current to return to the source.
-The Grounding Electrode Conductor (GEC) connects the system’s grounded conductor (in a grounded system) or the GES to the earth via a grounding electrode, like a ground rod.
+The Equipment Grounding Conductor (EGC) bonds all metallic, non-current-carrying parts of the system together and provides a path for fault current to return to the source so the overcurrent device can operate.
+The Grounding Electrode Conductor (GEC) connects the system’s grounded conductor (when present) or the equipment-grounding system to the earth via a grounding electrode (such as a driven rod or concrete-encased electrode) in accordance with Article 250.

 What is bonding, and does it mean the same as grounding in a solar panel generator system?

 No. Bonding connects metallic parts to each other to ensure they are at the same electrical potential.
 Grounding connects the system to the earth.
-Proper bonding is what allows the EGC to safely clear a fault, while grounding protects against external voltage events like lightning.
+Proper bonding enables the EGC to carry fault current and clear the fault, while grounding provides the earth reference and helps manage external overvoltage events.
 You can explore this topic in-depth in our article comparing grounding and bonding.

 Is a separate grounding rod always required for a PV array?